jsutker/focs-assignments/day6/hw6.md

 The automata we have considered so far accept only strings over the alphabet {0,1}.
 Consider a machine that could accept strings over a larger alphabet, such as the English alphabet (`a` through `z`, at least; we'll ignore case and punctuation for the moment).
 Would such a machine be more powerful?
 Why or why not?
 Try to construct a formal proof for your answer, at least for the alphabet {`a`,`b`,`c`,`d`}.

+Such a machine would be faster, yet not more powerful.
+You can represent single hop paths with larger alphabets as multihop paths with a smaller alphabet by associating combinations of the smaller alphabet's letters to single letters in the larger alphabet.
+This would be a mapping, so you could have {a: 00, b: 01, c: 10, d: 11} for our example larger alphabet.
+Thus, it would take twice as many hops for this, but it could still do everything with the smaller alphabet that it could with the larger alphabet.

 ### 4. [*] Challenge: Reverse

 Assume that you have a deterministic finite automaton A that recognizes a language L.  Show how to construct an automaton that recognizes L_reverse, that is, s is a string in L_reverse iff s_reverse -- s spelled backwards -- is in L.